auzbuckley/agile_resources/what_is_kanban.md

 # What is Kanban?

-Kanban is a lightweight process tool.
+Kanban (translating to 'billboard' from Japanese) is a lightweight process tool orginating from [lean manufacturing](https://en.wikipedia.org/wiki/Lean_manufacturing).
 Having only a couple of 'rules', it is far more adaptive than it is prescriptive:

 1. You must visualise your workflow for transparency
    - Work Items represented as cards